Welcome to the Physical Therapy Program

 All DPT students are required to have a national background check prior to encountering patients throughout the curriculum.
 During the first week of school, the program will collect a copy of the student's government-issued photo identification.
 Please be sure to carry that with you.
 The student should also be prepared to order a background check within a week of New Student Orientation, with a fee payable online by Visa or MC.
 Instructions on how to order the online background check will be provided during the Orientation.

-New DPT students are asked to purchase and complete a self- study in medical terminology.
+New DPT students are asked to complete a self- study in medical terminology.
 The department recommends the following text for your self-study:

 Nelson, A. Green, K. Medical Terminology for Healthcare Professions: University of West Florida Libraries, 2021